Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with single-spin resolution: Introduction

-In order to circumvent the above mentioned drawbacks, we recently started to develop dc nanoSQUIDs based on YBa$_2$Cu$_3$O$_7$ (YBCO) thin films with submicron wide bicrystal grain boundary Josephson junctions (GBJs).\cite{Nagel11} Due to the huge upper critical field of YBCO, such SQUIDs can be realized with film thicknesses on the order of $\lambda_L$ and above and operated in tesla fields.
-Furthermore, due to the large critical current densities of the YBCO GBJs (several $10^5\,{\rm A/cm}^2$ at $T=4.2\,$K and below for a grain boundary misorientation angle of 24$^\circ$) submicron junctions still yield reasonably large values of the critical current $I_0$.
-In order to achieve non-hysteretic IVCs, the GBJs are shunted by a thin Au film.
-Due to the fact that the barrier of the GBJs is oriented perpendicular to the YBCO thin film plane, it is possible to apply tesla magnetic fields in the plane of the film, without a significant reduction of $I_0$.\cite{Schwarz12} And finally, implementing an additional narrow constriction (which can be much narrower than the GBJs) in the SQUID loop, the optimization of the coupling factor is possible without affecting the junction properties.
+To circumvent the above mentioned drawbacks, we recently started to develop dc nanoSQUIDs based on $c$-axis oriented YBa$_2$Cu$_3$O$_7$ (YBCO) thin films with submicron wide bicrystal grain boundary Josephson junctions (GBJs) \cite{Nagel11}.
+Due to the huge upper critical field of YBCO, such SQUIDs can be realized with film thicknesses on the order of $\lambda_{\rm L}$ and above and operated in tesla fields.
+Furthermore, due to the large critical current densities of the YBCO GBJs (several mA/$\mu$m$^2$ at $T=4.2\,$K and below for a grain boundary misorientation angle of 24$^\circ$) submicron junctions still yield reasonably large values of the critical current $I_0$.
+To achieve non-hysteretic IVCs, the GBJs are shunted by a thin Au film.
+Due to the fact that the barrier of the GBJs is oriented perpendicular to the YBCO thin film plane, it is possible to apply tesla magnetic fields in the plane of the film, without a significant reduction of $I_0$ \cite{Schwarz13}.
+And finally, by implementing an additional narrow constriction (which can be much narrower than the GBJs) in the SQUID loop, the optimization of the coupling factor for a nanoparticle placed on top of the constriction is possible without affecting the junction properties.

 Here, we present a detailed optimization study of the spin sensitivity of such grain boundary junction nanoSQUIDs by analyzing the dependence of the flux noise $S_\Phi$ and the coupling factor $\phi_\mu$ on the geometry of our devices.
-We find that for an optimized SQUID geometry a continuous detection of magnetic moments down to a spin sensitivity $S_\mu^{1/2}$ of a few $\mu_B/\sqrt{\rm Hz}$ is feasible ($\mu_B$ is the Bohr magneton).
+We find that for an optimized SQUID geometry a continuous detection of magnetic moments down to a spin sensitivity $S_\mu^{1/2}$ of a few $\mu_{\rm B}/\rm{Hz^{1/2}}$ ($\mu_{\rm B}$ is the Bohr magneton) is feasible if a magnetic particle is placed 10\,nm above the center of the constriction, with its magnetic moment oriented in the plane of the SQUID loop and perpendicular to the grain boundary.